-Objective: This major is designed to prepare students to work in local parishes, or in Christian centers of compassion, or in centers of social service both Christian and secular.
-Students will choose one of three options to complement the courses in the core.
+Objective: This major prepares students to work in local parishes, or in Christian centers of compassion, or in centers of social service both Christian and secular.
+Students will choose one of three options to complement the Social Services Ministries Core.